IFRS 2 — Share-based Payment

 Special edition of our IAS Plus newsletter

 You will find a four-page summary of IFRS 2 in a special edition of our IAS Plus Newsletter (PDF 49k).

 Definition of share-based payment

-A share-based payment is a transaction in which the entity receives or acquires goods or services either as consideration for its equity instruments or by incurring liabilities for amounts based on the price of the entity's shares or other equity instruments of the entity.
+A share-based payment is a transaction in which the entity receives goods or services either as consideration for its equity instruments or by incurring liabilities for amounts based on the price of the entity's shares or other equity instruments of the entity.
 The accounting requirements for the share-based payment depend on how the transaction will be settled, that is, by the issuance of (a) equity, (b) cash, or (c) equity or cash.

 The concept of share-based payments is broader than employee share options.
 IFRS 2 encompasses the issuance of shares, or rights to shares, in return for services and goods.
 Examples of items included in the scope of IFRS 2 are share appreciation rights, employee share purchase plans, employee share ownership plans, share option plans and plans where the issuance of shares (or rights to shares) may depend on market or non-market related conditions.

 IFRS 2 applies to all entities.
 There is no exemption for private or smaller entities.
 Furthermore, subsidiaries using their parent's or fellow subsidiary's equity as consideration for goods or services are within the scope of the Standard.

 There are two exemptions to the general scope principle: